Sooph-knmi/demo_repo/README.md

 $> cd <... your local clone dir ...>
 $> pip install -e .
 # this creates entry points for training and prediction
-# see gnn-era5/config/atos.yaml for an example o160 input configuration
+# see aifs/config/atos.yaml for an example o160 input configuration
-$> gnn-era-train --config <path-to-config-file>
+$> aifs-train --config <path-to-config-file>
 ```